pemoreau/advent-of-code/README.md

 Lost a lot of time because I made a mistake when building the mega-matrix but I have discovered a very nice website: https://www.redblobgames.com/

-And in partiular articles from Amit (https://theory.stanford.edu/~amitp/GameProgramming/)
+And in particular articles from Amit (https://theory.stanford.edu/~amitp/GameProgramming/)

 ## Day 16